andycroll/andycroll.com/_posts/2020/2020-03-01-fix-first-last-explicitly-set-implicit-ordering-in-rails-with-uuids.md

   source: "https://unsplash.com/photos/Y_AWfh0kGT4"
 ---

-I strongly suggest for new applications, to [use UUIDs as primary keys](/ruby/choose-uuids-for-model-ids-in-rails).
-However this causes issues in the implicit ordering that Rails performs.
+[Using UUIDs as primary keys](/ruby/choose-uuids-for-model-ids-in-rails) has many benefits.
+However, it causes issues with Rails's implicit ordering.

 I proposed a method for rectifying that by [using named scopes alongside `first` and `last`](/ruby/first-and-last-may-not-mean-what-you-think), but since that article there is an easier way to re-enable the default behaviour of Active Record.